 When you callrun_local(), the SDK:

-- Calls the provider via LiteLLM - Your request goes to OpenAI, Anthropic, or Google through LiteLLM.
+- Calls the provider via LiteLLM - Your request goes to OpenAI, Anthropic, Google, or Amazon Bedrock through LiteLLM.
 Tracia is not in the request path.

 - Sends the trace asynchronously - After the LLM responds, trace data is sent to Tracia in the background.
 This is non-blocking and adds zero latency to your application.